International Paper

 54. Commitment to zero deforestation?

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also makes this commitment through its own reporting.
+The company also states that it recognises deforestation and conversion can negatively affect forest ecosystems, however, the commitment remains unclear.

 -